sijingliu/sijingliu.github.io/_pages/publications1.md

 * Discontinuous Galerkin methods for an elliptic optimal control problem with a convection-dominated state equation and pointwise state constraints.
 * (with SeongHee Jeong and Seulip Lee) EAFE methods for an elliptic optimal control problem with a convection-dominated state equation.
-* (with Maurice Fabien) A non-overlapping spectral additive Schwarz method for interior penalty discontinuous Galerkin discretizations of Anisotropic Elliptic Problems
+* (with Maurice Fabien) A non-overlapping spectral additive Schwarz method for interior penalty discontinuous Galerkin discretizations of anisotropic elliptic problems.